epolkovnikov/FitBits/bst_search/README.md

 ## Notes
 Tried iterative and recursive approaches.
 Both appeared to be pretty fast, but recursive is faster.
-* search_bst_iterative.py - beats more than 95% of submissions
+* search_bst_iterative.py - O(log N). beats more than 95% of submissions
-* search_bst_recursive.py - beats more than 99% of submissions.
-Is limited by the stack size, but seem to be fine fo rthe trees with up to 5000 nodes (on LeetCode at least)
+* search_bst_recursive.py - O(log N). beats more than 99% of submissions.
+Is limited by the stack size, but seem to be fine for trees with up to 5000 nodes (on LeetCode at least).
+The space is O(N) afterall.